Advancing Cybersecurity Training and Skills in an Industry Faced With a Talent Shortage

 Fostering Cybersecurity Training and Skills Growth

 The remaining gaps exist in the nation’s current cybersecurity education and training landscape.
-For large organizations, cybersecurity training typically involves a Board of Trustees to invest in cybersecurity training.
+For large organizations, cybersecurity training typically involves a Board of Trustees investing in cybersecurity training.
 Growth going into 2022 will be strong, and we can expect to see roughly 600,000 new jobs created by 2026.

 Ways in which organizations can widen cybersecurity worker pipelines include: